The Princeton Pulse Podcast

 Can We Tackle Vaccine Hesitancy and Climate Change With a Similar Playbook?
 Researchers Think So.

 This episode takes on vaccine hesitancy and climate change.
 What do these seemingly diverse problems have in common?
 More than you might think.
 Although they are distinct challenges, both imperil global health, are perpetuated by social behaviors, and, according to a recent study, could be solved with a similar playbook.Host Heather Howard, a professor at Princeton University and former New Jersey Commissioner of Health and Senior Services, confronts these problems and potential solutions with Princeton Professor Simon Levin, who has conducted research on the topic, and Nicholas Silitch, former chief risk officer for Prudential Financial, who speaks to the role of corporations in addressing these issues.
 They discuss a path forward that highlights collective action based on the common good, and a plan driven by resources, effective policy, and strategies for influencing health attitudes.
 Read Simon Levin's published research paper: Vaccination-hesitancy and global warming: distinct social challenges with similar behavioral solutionsThe Princeton Pulse Podcast is a production of Princeton University's Center for Health and Wellbeing (CHW).
-The show is hosted by Heather Howard, a professor at Princeton University and former New Jersey Commissioner of Health and Senior Services, and produced by Aimee Bronfeld, with support from Eden Teshome, Dan Quiyu, and Kayce West.
+The show is hosted by Heather Howard, a professor at Princeton University and former New Jersey Commissioner of Health and Senior Services, produced by Aimee Bronfeld, and edited by Alex Brownstein.
 You can subscribe to The Princeton Pulse Podcast on Apple Podcasts, Spotify, or wherever you enjoy your favorite podcasts.

 Measuring "The Good Life" - Alternative Metrics for National Wellbeing